SendGrid Alternatives (2026): The Free Tier Is Gone, Now What?

 Can I migrate from SendGrid without downtime?

 Yes.
-Most providers support running in parallel during migration.
-Set up your new provider, verify your domain, test with a subset of traffic, then gradually shift over.
-DNS changes for DKIM and SPF propagate within hours.
+Most teams run providers in parallel during migration: set up domain authentication, test a subset of traffic, then gradually shift sends.

 Why did SendGrid remove its free tier?